Intellivision Amico

-The Intellivision Amico is a home video game console that is being developed and marketed by Intellivision Entertainment.
+The Intellivision Amico (currently referred to as simply Amico) is a planned home video game console developed and marketed by Amico Entertainment (known as Intellivision Entertainment prior to Atari SA's acquisition of the Intellivision brand in May 2024).
 It was originally slated to be released in October 2020, but repeated delays followed, leaving the console without a release date.

-The Intellivision, which was a home console in the 1980s that sold 3 million units, was produced by Mattel.
-Tommy Tallarico, a video game composer, bought a stake in the company that owned the branding for Intellivision, and then in May 2018, announced a planned relaunch of the Intellivision (which would later be named the Amico).
-The console is planned to target families, and is set up to only allow family-friendly games in its library.
-Intellivision Entertainment is working with developers (including people who made games for the original Intellivision) to create games for the console.
-The Amico features touchscreen controllers that dock into the console itself for charging, and can be played using an app downloaded on phones.
-After facing supply chain issues because of the COVID-19 pandemic the console's release has been repeatedly delayed.
+The Intellivision, a home console released in 1979 that sold 3 million units, was produced by Mattel.
+Tommy Tallarico, a video game composer, bought a stake in the company that owned the branding for Intellivision, and then, in May 2018, announced a planned launch of a console under the Intellivision brand (which would later be named the Amico).
+The console was planned to target families, and it was planned to only allow family-friendly games in its library.
+Intellivision Entertainment was working with developers (including people who made games for the original Intellivision) to create games for the console.
+The Amico was to feature touchscreen controllers that dock into the console itself for charging, and could be played using an app downloaded on phones.
+After facing supply-chain issues because of the COVID-19 pandemic, the console's release has been repeatedly delayed.
 Some journalists have criticized Intellivision's presentations and the console itself.